 Link to the full list of virtual activities here.

 Amsterdam, various experiences

 Amsterdam, one of the coolest cities in Europe in my humble opinion, has created a series of virtual experiences you can click through on their homepage.
-Now you can finally visit some of those hard-to-get-into museum, see the surrounding area in 360-degrees, enjoy the tulip fields, see castles and windmills, go on a virtual canal tour or visit the North Sea beaches.
+Now you can finally visit some of that hard-to-get-into museums, see the surrounding area at 360 degrees, enjoy the tulip fields, see castles and windmills, go on a virtual canal tour or visit the North Sea beaches.